fogus/spiel/pyramidenspiel/flibbertigibbet/README.markdown

    but it is frozen for the rest of that turn
  * A pile of pyramids can move

 Once movement points are spent, no more pyramids can be moved during that player's turn.
+When a player can

 Acknowledgments
 ===============